Scott Ellaway: Career

 He made his professional conducting debut at age 21 with members of the BBC National Orchestra of Wales and the Welsh National Opera in Abergavenny.
 He has since worked with several prominent orchestras and ensembles including the Academy of Ancient Music, the BBC Singers, the Berliner Symphoniker, the Philharmonia Orchestra, the London Mozart Players, and performed at the Lincoln Center in New York City for the first time in 2014, conducting performances of George Balanchine's Concerto Barocco, Kammermusik No. 2 and Who Cares? for the New York City Ballet.
 He made his debut with the London Symphony Orchestra at the Henry Wood Hall in June 2016.
+He has worked with opera companies including the Lyric Opera of Chicago.

+During the COVID-19 pandemic, Ellaway was involved in broadcast-based performances and educational initiatives in Los Angeles, including projects produced in collaboration with Gravity Media.